 The Office of Consumer Advocate (OCA) is a state agency that represents the interests of Pennsylvania utility consumers before the Pennsylvania Public Utility Commission (PUC), federal regulatory agencies, and state and federal courts.
 The OCA was created by the Pennsylvania General Assembly in 1976 and is an independent office within the Office of Attorney General.

 The OCA is led by a Consumer Advocate and has a staff of Attorneys and Regulatory Analysts who represent consumer interests in cases and proceedings before the PUC.
 In addition, OCA’s Consumer Service Representatives and Consumer Liaisons offer assistance and consumer education to the public.
-Administrative and Clerical Support Staff support the work of all members of the office in fulfilling the OCA’s mission.
+Administrative and Clerical Support Staff support the office in fulfilling the OCA’s mission.

 Our office is available to help consumers who have questions or problems with their electric, natural gas, telecommunications, water or wastewater service.